ohumbel/klingklong/README.md

 ----

 ## TODO
- - Real life test by using two child processes (jvm's)
  - Rename properties with the package prefix, to be sure they do not conflict with other system properties
  - Implement and test the property hierarchy (VM arguments, user home, ours)
  - Implement checks for invalid configurations